econia-labs/emojicoin-dot-fun/src/cloud-formation/README.md

 For a concise list of such parameters, see a [stack deployment file] at `deploy-*.yaml`.
 See the template [rules] section for associated dependencies.

+## VPC stack

+The indexer uses
+[NAT gateways to provide internet access for private instances], with [a NAT gateway in each availability zone (per AWS best practices)] to ensure high resilience.
+To avoid [VPC quota] exhaustion for multiple indexer deployments, networking resources associated with the indexer are thus abstracted into a [VPC]-specific stack at `vpc.cfn.yaml`, whose resources can be re-used across multiple indexer deployments via [cross-stack references].

 ## Setup

 1. [Make Route 53 the DNS service for a domain you own], which will